omulh/IDS/README.md

+# IDS Database

+This repository holds an IDS database based on the BabelStone IDS database.

+A few helper scripts are also included in this repository.
+They allow to check for completeness and consistency of the database.

+Only a few minor changes to the original database were introduced by myself (Omar L.), to allow integration with my [HanCharTools](https://github.com/omulh/HanCharTools).
+The vast mayority of the work on the database itself should be attributed to Andrew West (魏安).

 ## BabelStone IDS Database

 The BabelStone IDS database is a plain text listing (encoded as UTF-8) of Ideographic Description Sequences (IDS)